scristofari/image-server/part1/PART1.md

 All the source code must be in the "GOPATH" and in a folder "src".
 Elsewhere, it will be impossible to build the project.
 Here, in the golang image, "GOPATH=/go".

+## What's needed to be done.

+ - created a webserver which print `upload route`

+ ## Buuild the project.

+There're different ways to achieve that:

+ - go build .
+ Will build a binarie for the project.

+ - go install
+ Will build a binarie and place it in a `bin` folder

+ - go run main.go
+ Will build and run the project.